 by Jess Buskirk

 Many dog owners save money by purchasing pet grooming supplies rather than taking their pets to a professional groomer.
-Purchasing a set of electric dog clippers is an excellent investment for at-home grooming, but finding the right set of dog clippers can be confusing.
-Several factors must be taken into consideration, including the amount of money you'd like to spend and the breed of dog you'll be grooming.
+A set of dog clippers is an excellent investment for at-home grooming, but several factors must be taken into consideration as you shop for the right set.
 With several styles of dog grooming clippers available, you'll be sure to find a set that meets your expectations.

 Decide whether you want cordless clippers.
 Consider your dog's size and temperament.
 Cordless clippers are typically not a good idea when grooming large breeds because of the potential to run out of battery power before you've finished clipping.
 An advantage to cordless clippers over traditional dog groomers, however, is the ability to clip wherever the dog is most comfortable without having to worry about an electrical supply.
 If your dog has trouble remaining still, cordless clippers also allow you to clip without worrying about entanglement while dog grooming.